Tribal sovereignty in the United States: Tribal sovereignty over land and natural resources

-Following industrialization, the 1800s brought many challenges to tribal sovereignty over tribal members’ occupied lands in the United States.
+Following industrialization, the 1800s brought many challenges to tribal sovereignty over tribal members' occupied lands in the United States.
 In 1831, Cherokee Nation v.
 Georgia established a trust relationship between the United States and tribal territories.
-This gave the U.S. federal government primary jurisdictional authority over tribal land use, while maintaining tribal members’ rights to reside on their land and access its resources.
+This gave the U.S. federal government primary jurisdictional authority over tribal land use, while maintaining tribal members' rights to reside on their land and access its resources.
 Similarly, in 1841, a treaty between the U.S. federal government and the Mole Lake Band of Sokaogon Chippewa resulted in the Chippewa ceding extensive lands to the U.S., but maintaining usufructuary rights to fishing, hunting, and gathering in perpetuity on all ceded land.

 Wartime industry of the early 1900s introduced uranium mining and the need for weapons testing sites, for which the U.S. federal government often selected former and current tribal territories in the southwestern deserts.
 Uranium mines were constructed upstream of Navajo and Hopi reservations in Arizona and Nevada, measurably contaminating Native American water supply through the 1940s and 1950s with lasting impacts to this day.
 The Nevada desert was also a common nuclear testing site for the U.S. military through World War II and the Cold War, the closest residents being Navajo Nation members.

-In 1970, President Richard Nixon established the federal government’s Environmental Protection Agency (E.P.A.).
-In 1974, the E.P.A. became the first U.S. federal agency to release an Indian Policy, which established the model of environmental federalism operational today.
-Under this model, the federal E.P.A. sets water, air, and waste disposal standards, but delegates enforcement authority and the opportunity to design stricter environmental regulations to each state.
-Enforcement authority over Native American territory, however, remains under federal E.P.A. jurisdiction, unless a given tribe applies for and is granted Treatment as State (T.A.S.) status.
+In 1970, President Richard Nixon established the federal government's Environmental Protection Agency (EPA).
+In 1974, the EPA became the first U.S. federal agency to release an Indian Policy, which established the model of environmental federalism operational today.
+Under this model, the federal EPA sets water, air, and waste disposal standards, but delegates enforcement authority and the opportunity to design stricter environmental regulations to each state.
+Enforcement authority over Native American territory, however, remains under federal EPA jurisdiction, unless a given tribe applies for and is granted Treatment as State (TAS) status.